-Our tutors work with writers on specific assignments, but our goals go beyond helping the writer improve the paper at hand.
+Our consultants work with writers on specific assignments, but our goals go beyond helping the writer improve the paper at hand: we support student learning.
 We want students to develop knowledge they can use going forward, so they become stronger, more assured writers in the long term.
-Thus in any given session, our tutors are likely to work in depth with the writer on two or three important issues and strategies, and the session will include conversation, analysis, explanation, and, of course, writing.
+Thus in any given session, our consultants are likely to work in depth with the writer on two or three important issues and strategies, and the session will include conversation, analysis, explanation, and, of course, writing.
 We believe this kind of focused work leads to learning that students can transfer to the next writing task.

-We do not tutor students on assignments and essays distinguished as “take-home exams” unless we have written permission from you.
-You may include a note in your syllabus telling students they may consult a Writing Center tutor as they work on take-home exams; your student may show this note to their tutors.
-To give permission for individual students to consult tutors on take-home exams, email us at email@example.com.
+You may include a note in your syllabus or exam prompt telling students they may speak with a Writing Center consultant as they work on take-home exams; your student may show this note to their consultants.
+In the absence of such a note, you may email us at email@example.com to give permission for individual students to have a consultation on a take-home exam.

 We provide a visit verification form to students who request them; the student may then pass the form on to you.
 This form indicates the date and length of the session, and provides a few notes on issues the student and consultant worked on during the session.

 Consultants may not sign off on or certify student work; thus we must respectfully decline to sign such forms provided by instructors.